rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 must be the direction of steepest ascent – the greatest derivative of our function.

-Intuitively, this makes sense too as how much this vector points in a given direction is equivalent to the derivative in that direction, such that it points more in steeper directions and less in shallow ones, thus becoming the steepest direction itself.
+Intuitively, this makes sense too, as how much this vector points in a given direction is equivalent to the derivative in that direction, such that it points more in steeper directions and less in shallow ones, thus becoming the steepest direction itself.
 This vector